mswift42/soft-morning-theme/README.md

 **M-x package-install** soft-morning-theme

-To use the soft-morning theme when starting emacs:
+To use the soft-morning theme when starting emacs, add this to your init.el:

     (load-theme 'soft-morning)